CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 ### Django

 Django is a web framework based on python.
 It promotes fast development by pushing a lot of general details such as security and scaling into the framework backend, hence giving the programmer more time to focus on useful code and business logic.
 It also ships with a default light-weight server, which helps in beginners with quick learning and adoption.
 Since Django is based on python it also enjoys the huge amount of support in terms of libraries that the python community provides.
 Django follows the Dont Repeat Yourself (DRY) philosophy, which means, it maximises the reusability of code.
-The developers claim that > Django was designed to help developers take applications from concept to completion as quickly as possible.
+The developers claim that

+> Django was designed to help developers take applications from concept to completion as quickly as possible.

-__Django REST framework__ allows you to use the same backend of django for RESTful services as well.
+**Django REST framework** allows you to use the same backend of django for RESTful services as well.
 A good feature of this framework is how easy it is to return web-browsable reponses using the standard Django template, which helps in easy debugging.

 ### Virtual Environment

 A virtual environment is a tool that helps keep your dependencies from multiple projects well separated and documented.
 This is extremely helpful when you need to export your project and require a list of project-specific dependencies.

- ## Tutorial
+## TUTORIAL

 1. Install python3 on your machine.
 The steps are different for different distributions, so its best to refer the internet for this.
 Once you have it installed, verify the installation using.
 ```bash